MISSION & HISTORY

 Tamekia Swint, founded Styles For Girlz, NFP in 2010 after teaching a hair braiding class on a Missions Trip to Poland to a group of students at an English Language learning camp.
 Upon her return to the United States, she was introduced to a transracial adoptive mom, who needed hair care for her two daughters.
 Pleased with Tamekia’s work, Mary referred her to a network of adoptive parents, who were in similar positions of needing hair care services for their little ones and a safe place to learn how to properly care for their transracial children’s hair without judgment and negative criticism.

 Discovering that there was a need for Styles For Girlz not only among Mary and her friends but among multiracial families and transracial foster and adoptive families throughout Illinois, the organization grew from serving 3 clients in 2010 to over a thousand clients throughout the United States in recent years.

 In 2013, the organization expanded its mission to provide in-home hair care education, training, and services to children in foster care residing in residential facilities and detention centers, and special needs children with textured hair; changing its name to Styles 4 Kidz (S4K) in 2016.

 Eight years later, S4K opened one of the first, nonprofit—501(c)(3)

-tax-exempt—salons of its kind; a salon where multiracial, foster and adoptive kids are empowered to embrace their natural, ethnic crown.
+tax-exempt—salons of its kind; a salon where multiracial, adoptive, and kids in foster care are empowered to embrace their natural, ethnic crown.
 It's “Hair Care With Heart”.